RonanAbherve/stream-network_beta/README.md

 # stream-network_beta
-Code to test the methodology of the paper : Using the surface stream network to estimate subsurface hydraulic conductivity in shallow aquifers
+Code to test the methodology of the paper:

+Calibration of groundwater seepage on the spatial distribution of the stream network to assess catchment-scale hydraulic conductivity (Abhervé et al., 2022)

+Submitted in Hydrology and Earth System Sciences